Cases of Crimean-Congo Hemorrhagic Fever Have Been Found in Spain

 Crimean-Congo Hemorrhagic Fever isn't new.
 However, due to recent events it's best to be informed of all the possible facts about this disease.
 For instance, one fact about this virus is that it's only transmitted through direct contact.

 On the 25th of August 2016, a 62-year-old man from Madrid, Spain, died from Crimean-Congo Hemorrhagic Fever (CCHF).
 As a result of this, alarm bells began to ring.
 Two years later another man from the Spanish community of Extremadura also died.

-The news reached the media and suddenly Spaniards were discovering about an illness that almost nobody had heard about.
+The news reached the media and suddenly people were finding out about an illness that almost nobody had heard about.

 Having said that, we have to remember that Crimean-Congo Hemorrhagic Fever isn’t new.
 In fact, it has appeared in Spain before.

-Despite the shocking news, experts have told Spaniards to remain calm.
-Moreover, although many have compared this disease to Ebola, there’s no reason to come to this unjustified conclusion.
+Despite the troubling news, experts told Spaniards to remain calm.
+Moreover, even though many people have compared this disease to Ebola, there’s no reason to come to this unjustified conclusion.